 Here are some popular social media marketing strategies used today:

 There are so many different marketing uses for video content on social media.
-You can sell something, promote something, build your brand awareness — the potential is endless.
+You can sell, promote, connect or build your brand awareness — the potential is endless.

-User-generated content is when your brand/business shares content from your users that is related to you.
+User-generated content is when your brand or business shares content from your users that is related to you.
 This is usually done with hashtags.
-Reposting your users’ content is a good way to build community engagement.
+Reposting your users’ content is a good way to build community engagement and it’s usually the social posts and ads that perform the best because it’s not the kind of content that’s screaming ‘I’m an ad’.

 What Are the Benefits of Social Media Marketing?